eugenia1984/english/free_code_camp_english/greeting_in_the_first_day_at_office.md

 -> Using the correct articles (**a**, **an**, **the**) is crucial in English.
 Here, Tom is introducing himself and specifying his role at the new place. `I'm the new graphic designer` or `I'm a Developer`.
 Using **a** or **an** before a title indicates that the role isn't unique and there might be others with the same title.

--> The word **inactive** is used to describe a state of not being active or engaged in physical movement.
-It can refer to a lack of physical activity or any kind of action.

 -> **You're in luck** it expresses that someone is fortunate or has good luck in a situation

--> **Awesome** is a word people use when they really like something.
-It's like saying very good!

 -> When someone says **too** at the end of a sentence, they mean also or as well